axiomhq/hypertwobits/README.md

 - It changes the register layout for high/low bits in the scatch to colocate the memory for each region.
 - It adds micro batching functions that improve performance when two or four values can be provided at the same time.

-Based on [benchmarks](https://github.com/axiomhq/hypertwobits/actions/workflows/criterion.yml) it is about 4 times faster than `HyperLogLogPlus` and 2.5x faster than `HyperBitBit`
+Based on [benchmarks](https://github.com/axiomhq/hypertwobits/actions/workflows/criterion.yml) it is about 2 times faster than `HyperLogLogPlus` and 1.5x faster than `HyperBitBit` or respectively 4x and 2.5x faster when used with non-seeded hashers.

  ```rust
  use hypertwobits::{HyperTwoBits, M512};